KungPhoo/ba67-basic/readme.md

 ```

 ### PRINT
 Outputs text or values to the screen.
+You can use special
+control characters.
+See the Annex D for more details.

 **Usage:** `PRINT expr [[,|;| ] expr ...]`